Pramod2021-24IT/Temperature-Converter/README.md

 ## Summary

-This repository contains the analysis code and data for the FitBit tracker which helps to deliver marketing and business solutions to WeFit and its subsidiaries using Microsoft Excel.
+This repository contains the source code for the Temperature Converter which helps to convert the given temperature value from one unit to another unit.

 ## Dashboard Sample